syncfusion-content/windowsforms-docs/WindowsForms/DocIo/Working-with-Word-Documents.md

 * Texture: Insert a picture as the.
 * Color: Color fill effect.

-> Note: Pattern fill effect is currently not supported by Essential DocIO.
+N> Pattern fill effect is currently not supported by Essential DocIO.

 By using the WordDocument.Background property, you can access the document background.
 The Background property of WordDocument is automatically initialized with the Type property of the Background set to NoBackground.

-Public Properties

-Table 15 : Public Properties
+#### Public Properties

 <table>
 <tr>